Elia01/Abacus-Project/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You need to create a **DATABASE called Abacus Project** to make this project useful and in this **DB** you need to insert some different table:
+First of all you need to download and install [ParseHub](https://parsehub.com/quickstart) so you can download real-time earthquake data, then you need to create a **DATABASE called Abacus Project** to make this project useful and in this **DB** you need to insert some different table:

 * **Rilevazione**